 Stamp duty is charged on the instruments used in the transfer of property – that is, on the conveyance documents that transfer ownership of the property.
 In general, the only factor affecting the amount of stamp duty is the value of the property.

-Stamp duty applies to residential property such as houses or apartments.
-It is also payable on non-residential property, that is, land or housing sites without residential buildings - see 'Rates' below.
-If your agreement to buy a site is linked to a construction contract, stamp duty may be payable on the full amount of the site plus the construction contract
+Stamp duty applies to residential property such as houses, apartments or sites with agreement to build.
+It is also payable on non-residential property, that is, land or housing sites without residential buildings - see Rates below.

 Transfers between spouses, civil partners and cohabitants